Mein Kampf in Arabic: 1995 edition

 The book was republished in 1995 by Bisan Publishers in Beirut.

 As of 2002, news dealers on Edgware Road in central London, an area with a large Arab population, were selling the translation.
 In 2005, the Intelligence and Terrorism Information Center, an Israeli think tank, confirmed the continued sale of the Bisan edition in bookstores in Edgware Road.
-In 2007 an Agence France-Presse reporter interviewed a bookseller at the Cairo International Book Fair who stated he had sold many copies of Mein Kampf.
+In 2007, an Agence France-Presse reporter interviewed a bookseller at the Cairo International Book Fair who stated that he had sold many copies of Mein Kampf.

-Role in Nazi propaganda
+Gaza war

+In an interview with the BBC on November 11, 2023, during the Gaza war, President Isaac Herzog claimed to have obtained an Arabic copy of Mein Kampf from Gaza.
+IDF soldiers reported finding it in a children's room in Gaza, used as a base by Hamas fighters.
+The contents of the book included notes in Arabic written in marker.
+Marc Owen Jones, an associate professor at Hamad Bin Khalifa University, characterized the supposed finding of Mein Kampf in Gaza as "an attempt to bolster the narrative that Palestinian children are being filled with hate, are beyond redemption and are thus valid targets for killing."

+In 2024 and 2025, the IDF claimed to have found copies of Mein Kampf in Arabic.

+Legacy

-One of the leaders of the Syrian Ba'ath Party, Sami al-Jundi, wrote: "We were racialists, admiring Nazism, reading its books and the source of its thought...
+One of the leaders of the Syrian Ba'ath Party, Sami al-Jundi, wrote of his school days in Damascus 1939 : "We were racialists, admiring Nazism, reading its books and the source of its thought...
 We were the first to think of translating Mein Kampf."

 According to Jeffrey Herf, "To be sure, the translations of Hitler's Mein Kampf and The Protocols of the Elders of Zion into Arabic were important sources of the diffusion of Nazi ideology and anti-Semitic conspiracy thinking to Arab and Muslim intellectuals.
 Although both texts were available in various Arabic editions before the war began, they played little role in the Third Reich's Arab propaganda."

-Mein Kampf and Arab nationalism

-Mein Kampf has been pointed to as an example of the influence of Nazism for Arab nationalists.
-According to Stefan Wild of the University of Bonn, Hitler's philosophy of National Socialism – of a state headed by a single, strong, charismatic leader with a submissive and adoring people – was a model for the founders of the Arab nationalist movement.
-Arabs favored Germany over other European powers, because "Germany was seen as having no direct colonial or territorial ambitions in the area.
-This was an important point of sympathy", Wild wrote.
-They also saw German nationhood—which preceded German statehood—as a model for their own movement.

-In October 1938, anti-Jewish treatises that included extracts from Mein Kampf were disseminated at an Islamic parliamentarians' conference "for the defense of Palestine" in Cairo.
+Herf argues that it was the 'selective appropriation and interpretation of the Quran that was the most important in Nazi propaganda for the Arab and Muslim world.